h4o/parking-lib/README.md

 You then could use when defining slots with ``new ParkingSlot(new ElectricCarFilter())``
 ## Assumptions
 * The implementation is in memory
-* This library is not meant to be used in a distributed environment (ex: with webservices) as we are using java objects and not references to them via ids
+* This library is not meant to be used in a distributed environment (ex: as a webservice backend)
-* As a lot of parking problems, this is meant to be multithreaded.
+* As a lot of parking problems, this is meant to be thread safe.
 As a result park() and free() are synchronized and the occupied boolean is volatile
+* We need to use little to no dependencies as we are building a library
+## Design points
+### Dependencies
+Since we are building a library, every runtime dependency we add is a dependency our user will have to include (either directly, or in our jar if we shade it).
+When providing a library, having the minimal number of dependencies is a desirable feature as we don't force our users to include them.
+I built this library using only dependencies for testing and no dependency for the final jar.
+### Money
+The money has euros as a fixed currency.
+It uses BigDecimal to store it's amount.
+The choice of BigDecimal explain itself by the need for precision when dealing with money.
+Nobody wants to lose money because an addition or a multiplication was done using floats and the amounts are false.
+Since I wanted to minimize dependencies, I had two choices either use long and store the value as cents or use BigDecimal.
+I chose BigDecimal as it does not have the risk of forgetting to scale the price in cents, which would result in errors like under or over charging.
+### Extensibility
+We provide way to extend both the pricing strategy (via PricingStrategy) and the way parking slots are attributed (via ParkingFilter).
+### Optional usage
+In this library we chose to use Optional as the return types of methods that can fail.
+The reason for using Optional is because the method might fail and this is normal for the domain.
+Optional permits us to communicate the fact that there is no result without returning a null or throwing an Exception.
+Returning a null gives us a risk for unexpected NullPointerException as users might not check for null and nothing reminds them of the possibility.
+Throwing an exception forces the user to handle it or declare it.
+It makes it an exceptional case that is less elegant to handle and does not map well to our domain.
+Optional is a way to strongly suggest users to check if we did return an object while keeping a more elegant API and communicating that failures may happen and are normal.
 ## Requirements
-We only require java 1.8.
+You need java 1.8.
 To import this lib either build it or add it to your maven/gradle configuration